BradleySecOps/AWS_IR_Response/README.md

     *   Applying the DENY ALL policy to revoke IAM Role sessions.
     *   Creating EBS snapshots.
     *   Stopping the EC2 instance.
     Read the prompts carefully and type `yes` to confirm or `no` to skip a specific action.
+(Note: Applying the containment Security Group happens automatically after pre-flight checks pass).
 9.  **Confirm Log Collection (Optional):** The script will ask if you want to attempt to collect CloudWatch logs and upload them to a new S3 bucket.
 10. **Review Output & Log File:** Once the script finishes, review the entire console output log *and* the generated `.log` file to understand which actions were completed successfully, skipped, or encountered errors.
 If log collection was performed, note the S3 bucket name provided.
+Note the original Security Group IDs logged for cleanup.

 ## Optional: Setting up a Test Environment with Terraform